-To alert U.S.-based employers and job seekers about the potential dangers caused by background check firms “offshoring” Personally Identifiable Information (PII) to countries such as India and the Philippines, Employment Screening Resources (ESR) is offering a new whitepaper on the subject.
-The whitepaper written by ESR founder and CEO Attorney Lester Rosen is titled ‘The Dangers of Offshoring Personally Identifiable Information (PII) Outside of United States’ and details the hazards of sending PII to counties that are well beyond the reach of U.S. privacy and identity theft laws.
-The complimentary whitepaper is available at: http://www.esrcheck.com/Download/.
+To alert U.S.-based employers and job seekers about the potential dangers caused by background check firms “offshoring” Personally Identifiable Information (PII) to countries such as India and the Philippines, Employment Screening Resources (ESR) is offering a whitepaper on the subject written by ESR founder and CEO Attorney Lester Rosen.
+Entitled ‘The Dangers of Offshoring Personally Identifiable Information (PII) Outside of United States,’ the whitepaper details the hazards of sending PII to counties that are well beyond the reach of U.S. privacy and identity theft laws and is available at: www.esrcheck.com/Whitepapers/Dangers-of-Offshoring-PII/.

 “Employers and consumers alike should be made aware of the many dangers of offshoring that include loss of privacy, identity theft, data breaches, quality of work issues, and lack of disclosure,” states Rosen, noted background check authority and author of ‘The Safe Hiring Manual.’
 “Employers need to know if PII is offshored to assess if the cost savings are worth the privacy and quality considerations.
 Consumers should be told if offshoring is sending their personal information outside of the U.S.”